Ant in Amber

 Amber – nature’s freezing gold just touches on the many facets and fascinating topics about insects and science.

-Because this unit is aimed at a middle school student or an introductory unit for a high schooler, I have just generally classified fossils in two groups.
-If your student is older, he can determine the difference between an imprint and trace fossil.
+Because this unit is aimed at a middle school student or an introductory unit for a high school teen.

 Insects-a blessing or curse is another topic to discover.
 Insects play a vital role as scavengers and soil builders.
 What would happen if these insects were wiped off the earth?
-Flowering plants depend on honeybees, bumblebees and moths to name a few for their existence and pollination.

 A poem we liked by Garry Platt: